mehrwanhashmi-cloud/aws-web-app-alb-https/README.md

 # Highly Available Web Application on AWS
-Deployed a highly available and secure web application on AWS using EC2, Application Load Balancer, ACM (HTTPS), and custom domain integration.
+ Designed and deployed a production-style web architecture with HTTPS, load balancing, and custom domain routing.

 ## Overview
 This project demonstrates deploying a secure, scalable web application using AWS services including EC2, Application Load Balancer, and ACM with a custom domain.